 Oklahoma: Lake Eufaula State Park, Eufaula

-Eufaula, home of the Jellystone Park Camp-Resort and water park, is the largest lake completely within Oklahoma’s borders and offers locals and tourists alike many sandy beaches and more than 600-miles of shoreline.
+Eufaula, home of the Jellystone Park Camp-Resort and water park, is the largest lake completely within Oklahoma’s borders, and it offers locals and tourists alike many sandy beaches and more than 600 miles of shoreline.
 Metro Family Magazine says that “there are two swim beaches within the city of Eufaula off Lakeshore Drive.
 Both are open to the public and free to use.
 Families can also enjoy a volleyball net, picnic tables, and grills.
 Hummingbird Beach at Lake Eufaula State Park offers a sandy beach with playground equipment and disc golf course nearby.”
-Day passes are available to partake in the water park fun less than two hours from either Tulsa or OKC.
-Find the best RV park in your state.
+Day passes are available to partake in the water-park fun less than two hours from either Tulsa or OKC.
+For a great socially distanced vacation option, find the best RV park in your state.

 Oregon: Cape Kiwanda, Pacific City

-A picturesque two hours by car from Portland, you’ll find yourself on a stretch of Pacific Ocean sand frolicking in the long shadow of a monolithic 327-foot sandstone Haystack rock that sits one mile from the coast.
+Take a picturesque, two-hour drive from Portland and you’ll find yourself on a stretch of Pacific Ocean sand, frolicking in the long shadow of a monolithic 327-foot sandstone Haystack rock that sits one mile from the coast.
 This is about as impressive a beach site as there is in the continental United States.
 To stretch your legs and ring up some steps on your FitBit, PDXMonthly suggests you “scale the six-story ‘Great Dune’ that connects the cape with the shore, and safely take in that splendiferous view.”
 You’ll take drool-worthy photos at Cape Kiwanda and these 13 photogenic beaches.

 Pennsylvania: Presque Isle State Park